patrickmt/mdloader/README.md

 mdloader -p THE_PORT -U read_firmware.bin --addr 0x4000 --size 0x10000

 Test mode may be used to test operations, just use the -t or --test switch.
 Test mode also allows viewing of binary data from a read instead of writing to a file.

-You may also use the --restart switch to boot the keyboard into operating mode
+You may also use the --restart switch to boot the keyboard into operating mode.

 ## Troubleshooting